 Health Care Reform

-Now that health care reform is the law of the land, the National MS Society is helping states implement the law, ensuring that health care reform works for people living with MS. Our Government Relations Committees in Alaska, Montana, and Washington are monitoring this implementation within each state.
+Now that health care reform is the law of the land, the National MS Society is helping states implement the law, ensuring that health care reform works for people living with MS. We are also actively educating the MS community so that they may be better prepared to choose health plans that best fit their needs.

 We are pleased with the recent passage of the health care reform bill because it represents an important step toward comprehensive health care reform.
 The passage of this health care reform bill serves as a critical first step as we continue to advocate for the development and modification of legislation that will ensure that the needs of people living with MS are met.
 Health coverage has been inadequate for so many families living with MS — from covering the high cost of treatments to access to high quality long-term care.